-A birds nest craft kids can make out of colored tissue paper.
-This is an easy spring or Easter craft and decoration.
+This is birds nest craft is an easy spring or Easter craft and decoration that kids can make.
 Plus it can hold Easter eggs!

 We tried our hand at a colorful tissue paper birds nest craft last week, partly just to try it, and partly to hold some of our Easter eggs.

 This is a simple Easter or spring craft for kids or adults inspired by the many shredded paper bird nests I’ve seen on blogs this past year.
 I don’t own a shredder, so decided to try this quick variation with materials that we had on hand.

 Our birds’ nests are rather bright, but you can make yours as subtle or as colorful as you like, depending on the tissue paper you use.